-- For free range flocks of turkeys, samples shall only be collected in the area inside the shed. - In flocks with fewer than 100 turkeys, where it is not possible to use boot swabs as access to the sheds is not possible, they may be replaced by hand drag swabs, where the boot swabs or socks are worn over gloved hands and rubbed over surfaces contaminated with fresh faeces, or if not feasible, by other sampling techniques for faeces fit for the intended purpose.
+• For free range flocks of turkeys, samples shall only be collected in the area inside the shed.

+• In flocks with fewer than 100 turkeys, where it is not possible to use boot swabs as access to the sheds, they may be replaced by hand drag swabs, where the boot swabs or socks are worn over gloved hands and rubbed over surfaces contaminated with fresh faeces, or if not feasible, by other sampling techniques for faeces fit for the intended purpose.

-Preparation of samples in the laboratory (official control and own checks).
+Preparation of laboratory samples (CO and ATC)

-- a) Absorbent boot swabs: - The pair(s) of boot swabs must be unpacked carefully to avoid dislodging adherent faecal material.
-They must be submerged in 225 ml buffered peptone water that has been pre-warmed to room temperature.
-If necessary, more peptone water may be added so that free liquid remains around the sample to permit Salmonella to migrate. - Swirl to fully saturate the sample and continue with the detection method.
+a) Absorbent boot swabs:

+-The pair(s) of boot swabs should be carefully unpacked to avoid dislodging adherent faecal material Then placed in 225 ml of buffered peptone water (BPW) pre-warmed to room temperature.
+If necessary, more peptone water could be added so that there is free liquid around the sample to allow the migration of Salmonella.

+- Swirl to fully saturate the sample and continue with the detection method.

-- b) Other samples of faeces and dust: - The two faeces samples shall be combined and uniformly mixed and a 25 g sub-sample shall be collected for culture. - The 25 g sub-sample shall be added to 225 ml of BPW that has been pre-warmed to room temperature and the resulting mixture swirled. - Culture of the sample shall then be continued using the detection method indicated in this programme.
+b) Other samples of faeces and dust:

+- The two faeces samples shall be pooled and thoroughly mixed and a 25 g subsample shall be collected for culture.

+- Add 225 ml buffered peptone water to the 25-g sub-sample and shake gently

+- The culture of the sample shall be continued by using the detection method described in this programme.